-Mediation: A referral will be made to the Campus provider for mediation services; a plan will be created to identify timeline, and outcomes.
+Mediation: A referral will be made to the campus provider for mediation services; a plan will be created to identify timeline, and outcomes.

-Parent/Guardian Notification: alerts the student that his/ her parent(s)/guardian(s) will be notified of the conduct decision; generally, a copy of the Decision Letter will be sent to parent(s)/ guardian(s).
+Parent/Guardian Notification: alerts the student that their parent(s)/guardian(s) will be notified of the conduct decision; generally, a copy of the Decision Letter will be sent to parent(s)/ guardian(s).